Penance in the Catholic Church: Rite

-Since Vatican II reconciliation services have been encouraged, to emphasize the communal element in the sacrament.
+Since the Second Vatican Council, reconciliation services have been encouraged, to emphasize the communal element in the sacrament.
 Such services include readings from scripture, a homily, and prayers, followed by individual confession.
 In extenuating circumstances where general absolution is given, true repentance is still required and individual confession at some opportune time.
 Such circumstances include where large numbers are in danger of death, or are deprived of the sacrament by grave lack of priests, but not simply from the number of penitents at major feasts or pilgrimages.
 By official declaration, one day is a sufficiently "long time" to justify use of the Third Rite, a reconciliation service with absolution, but requiring individual confession after.
 The Catholic Church teaches that individual and integral confession and absolution (as opposed to collective absolution) is the only ordinary way in which a person conscious of mortal sins committed after baptism can be reconciled with God and the church.

 Although spiritual direction is not necessarily connected with the sacrament, the sacrament of penance has throughout the centuries been one of its main settings, enabling the Christian to become sensitive to God's presence, deepen the personal relationship with Christ, and attend to the action of the Spirit in one's life.
 In the 20th century, during the Second Vatican Council, new approaches were taken in the presentation of this sacrament, taking into account the concern of scrupulosity, or the exaggerated obsessive concern for detail.
 This further distinguished the role of penance from forms of psychotherapy.